AideenM12/MotherFolklore-MS3/README.md

 * A link to the [Sitemap can be found here](assets/documentation/wireframes/Sitemap.pdf)

 ## Technologies Used
-- This project is primarily built using HTML5 semantic markup, CSS stylesheets and Javascript.
+- This project is primarily built using HTML5 semantic markup, CSS stylesheets, Javascript, Python, Flask and MongoDB.
 - [jQuery](https://jquery.com/)
     - This framework was used to create some of the site's interactive functions.
 - [Gitpod](https://gitpod.io)